-BPH or Benign Prostatic Hyperplasia is a condition that develops in older men.
-It is when the prostate gland becomes enlarged.
-BPH is the main cause of prostate enlargement and it can cause several symptoms.
-It leads to urine flow blockages and may cause urinary tract, bladder, or kidney problems.
-Other symptoms of an enlarged prostate include:
+Benign Prostatic Hyperplasia, shortened to BPH, is a condition that typically develops in older men.
+In fact, it impacts as much as 51% of men ages 51 to 60.
+BPH occurs when the prostate becomes enlarged.
+BPH is most prostate enlargement cases and it can cause a lot of symptoms.
+It can lead to a blockage of urine flow and then cause problems with your urinary tract, bladder, and kidney problems.
+Other symptoms of enlarged prostate include:

-People typically want home remedies that they can try before going to the doctor and BPH management is no exception to this.
+Most people want to try home remedies before making the decision to go to the doctor for their BPH treatment.
 Anyone who is experiencing BPH symptoms should visit their doctor for a BPH test before searching prostate enlargement treatment home remedies because it is important that you make sure your BPH isn’t actually prostate cancer.
-Once you are sure it is just BPH then you can try out these lifestyle changes in order to improve your symptoms.
+Once you are sure it is just BPH then you can try out these lifestyle changes to improve your symptoms.

-- BPH causes men to urinate more frequently and this can be worsened by being tense or nervous.
-You can relieve stress by making it a habit to exercise regularly, practice yoga, or meditate.
+- Relieve tension and stress - The symptoms of BPH, like frequent urination, can be worsened by being tense or nervous.
+You can help this by regularly relieving stress by making it a habit to exercise, practice yoga, or meditating.

-- Healthy food choices keep your prostate healthy.
-Foods included in an enlarged prostate diet are fruits, vegetables, grains, beans, and nuts.
+- Choose healthier food options - Healthy food choices are another way to keep your prostate healthy.
+An enlarged prostate diet should include a lot of fruits, vegetables, grains, beans, and nuts.
 Omega-3 fatty acids are also recommended for BPH symptom management.
-These can be found in fish such as salmon, halibut, or tuna.
+Foods such as salmon, halibut, or tuna contain omega-3’s.

-- Although BPH can make men feel like they need to urinate all the time it can still be difficult to urinate.
-So, in order to make sure you have emptied your bladder completely you can use double voiding.
+- Use the double voiding method - Although BPH can make men feel like they need to urinate all the time it can still be difficult to urinate.
+So, to make sure you have emptied your bladder completely you can use double voiding.
 Double voiding is when you wait a few seconds after you have urinated and then try again to make sure the bladder is empty.
 This can help reduce your trips to the bathroom.
 Another strategy to help with frequent urination is to urinate before leaving the house and before going to bed.

-- Another issue BPH causes is frequent nighttime urination.
+- Avoid diuretic beverages - Frequent nighttime urination is one of the more common BPH symptoms.
 One main cause of this is diuretics.
 A diuretic is anything that stimulates the kidneys to produce urine.
-Some diuretics are beverages containing caffeine or alcohol.
-In order to reduce the chances of night time urination, liquids should be avoided three to four hours before bed.
+Any beverages containing caffeine or alcohol act as diuretics and should be avoided 3 to 4 hours before bed.

-If you’re experiencing any BPH symptoms Urology Care of Central Florida can help.
-We can provide you with the most up to date screening guidelines for BPH and be able to go over different treatment options that will work for you.
+If you believe you are experiencing BPH symptoms, you need to schedule an appointment with Urology Care of Central Florida.
+We always have the most up to date screening methods and BPH treatment guidelines.
 Waiting too long to visit your doctor may cause a more invasive surgery to be necessary.
 The quicker you get treatment the easier you will be able to manage your BPH.